 Darwin Zen Group has close relationships with Zen Open Circle, Melbourne Zen Group and Sydney Zen Centre.
 Members of the Darwin Zen Group are most welcome to join the associated groups’ week-long sesshins (retreats), usually happening in the Spring and Autumn at Kodoji near Wisemans Ferry, NSW and in retreat centres in Melbourne, VIC.

-Newcomers to Zen and all beginners are most welcome but it is essential to attend an Orientation session before joining the regular group sessions.
-Please visit our Orientation page for more information.
+Newcomers to Zen are most welcome but it is essential to attend an Orientation session before joining the regular group sessions.
+Please visit our Newcomers page for more information.

 We meet on a weekly basis, on Wednesday evenings.
 Each session varies slightly and lasts 2 to 2 1/2 hours.
 Participants are required to stay for the whole session so that they do not disturb the group.